 - Updated packing lists with enhanced health & safety items,

-- Known health issues in the country or destination highlighted in documents.
+- Known health issues in the country or destination are highlighted in documents.

 During your tour

-From your tour’s Welcome Meeting to its Farewell Dinner, you can expect our staff and suppliers to hold themselves to the highest standards of health & safety.
-On the ground we have two primary focuses: reduce transmissions and enhance sanitation.
+From your tour’s Welcome Meeting to its Farewell Dinner, you can expect our staff and suppliers to hold themselves to a high standard of health & safety.
+On the ground, we have two primary focuses: reduce transmissions and enhance sanitation.
 Here are some of the key initiatives you’ll notice our team taking on tour.